-[password password]
+[password <password>]

-Optional in console format; required for API format.
-Input rules:
+Optional in console mode; required for API mode.
+Sets a new password for the user.

-- The value is case sensitive. - The value can have 8-32 characters. - The value can include spaces and printable UTF-8 characters except: ", < >\ - A value that includes only printable ASCII characters must include at least one uppercase character, one lowercase character, one numeric character, and one non-alphanumeric character. - For an SNMPv3 user whose authentication-type parameter is set to use authentication, this specifies the authentication password.
+- The value is case sensitive. - The value can have 8-32 characters. - The value can include spaces and printable UTF-8 characters except: ", < >\ - A value that includes only printable ASCII characters must include at least one uppercase character, one lowercase character, one numeric character, and one non-alphanumeric character.

+If this parameter is omitted, the command prompts you to enter and re-enter a value, which is displayed obscured for security reasons.
+For an SNMPv3 user whose authentication-type parameter is set to use authentication, this specifies the authentication password.

-[precision #]
+[precision <#>]